 I've received a suspicious E-mail (phishing) - What should I do?

-How can you quickly identify this message as a phishing attempt?
+How can you quickly identify messages as a phishing attempts?

-I've received unwanted E-mail (spam) - to whom should I report it?
+I've received unwanted E-mail - to whom should I report it?

 I'm receiving harassing E-mail - how can I stop it?